Async Batch Processing for Inventory Updates

 return {"route": "scan_pipeline", "payload": payload}

-The async layer relies on a distributed task broker (RabbitMQ or Redis) to serialize inventory mutations.
-Each batch job receives a deterministic batch_id and correlation_id to guarantee idempotent execution across worker restarts, network partitions, or deployment rollouts.
-Duplicate payloads are filtered via Redis-backed deduplication keys before reaching worker nodes, preventing double-counting during high-volume dispensing windows.
+The async layer relies on a distributed broker (RabbitMQ or Redis) to serialize inventory mutations.
+Each job carries a deterministic batch_id and correlation_id so execution stays idempotent across worker restarts, network partitions, and rolling deployments.
+Duplicate payloads are filtered through a Redis-backed deduplication key before any worker mutates the ledger, which prevents double-counting during high-volume dispensing windows.
+No PHI traverses the message bus — only operational deltas and cryptographic references.

 python